INTO-CPS-Association/workspace/README.md

 * User is now a sudoer, can install debian packages, and user password can be set at container instantiation (via the environment variable USER_PW).
 * All access to services is over http (VNC https is hidden behind reverse proxy).
-* Reverse proxy exists, BUT VNC's websocket doesn't adhere to supbath structure(!).
+* Reverse proxy exists, and VNC's websocket is forced to adchere to path structure with 'path' argument as path of http request.
 * Still need to get image under 500 MB.